Antguz/rTLS/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release 0.2.3.1
+* This is a new release 0.2.3.2
 Minor changes were added to the package to safely retain it on CRAN.
-A line on 'LazyDataCompression: bzip2' was added to DESCRIPTION as recommended by
-Prof Brian Ripley on his email (2020-03-26).
+A line on 'LazyDataCompression: bzip2' was added to DESCRIPTION as recommended by Prof Brian Ripley on his email (2020-03-26).
 In addition, the potential problems with testthat("rTLS") were modified removing the 'context()' on each test file.
-The error on Oracle Solaris 10 between int-double arguments in C++ was corrected.
+We suspect that the issue on 'gcc-ASAN' was due to the version of the 'data.table' package that we were using.
+We suspect so since the C++ code used in the function 'filter' where CRAN reported the error is also used in other functions.
+Other modifications were done also in the 'Makevars' as recomented by CRAN.
+Despite this, we are not 100% sure that the error was correct due to we can no see any error using Rhub. '\donttest' is used in the function with the potential error; there is more benefit for the current users have the package in CRAN than remove it for isolated errors.

 Only one note regarding of the package size in my local machine.